Photo credit: Tony Hauser Photography

 THE NATIONAL MOSAïQUE

 The Musical Mosaïque will be heard in all 10 Canadian provinces and 3 territories between July 2018 and July 2019.
 A large portion of the tour will include performances in traditional concert halls and festivals.
 Currently, 30 concert presenters intend to present this project, including Music Toronto, Virtuosi Concerts Winnipeg, Concerts aux Iles du Bic, Whitehorse Concerts, and Indian River Festival in PEI.
 Local educational institutions including universities, conservatories and schools are interested in hosting the project, as well as having EMIC give workshops, masterclasses, and presentations.
 Performances will also be held for elders in long-term care, with the support of the Health Arts Society.
 In order to reach a broader audience, special self-produced concerts will be held in the following places: Nunavut’s St Jude’s Igloo Cathedral, Hopewell Rocks New Brunswick and Toronto’s Union Station Great Hall.
-ABOUT THE TOUR
+TOUR SCHEDULE

 THE VISUAL MOSAïQUE